steveeidemiller/SE_BME680/README.md

 # SE BME680 Library
-This is an extension of the [Adafruit BME680 Library](https://github.com/adafruit/Adafruit_BME680) to add temperature compensation, humidity compensation, a dew point calculation, and a simple IAQ (indoor air quality) calculation.
+This is an extension of the [Adafruit BME680 Library](https://github.com/adafruit/Adafruit_BME680) to add temperature compensation, humidity compensation, a dew point calculation, and a basic IAQ (indoor air quality) calculation.

 ![Example output](assets/screenshot.png)